Forensics-Lab/ReadFS/readme.md

 [+] Node Free Bytes: 32284
 <<=======================================================>>
 ```
-Every table found in the Checkpoint Block has entries/rows in them, those can be extracted by using the --entries flag and specify the output format (--table or --raw):
+Every table found in the Checkpoint Block has entries/rows in them, those can be extracted by using the --entries flag and specify the output format (--table or --json):
 ```cmd
 $> py main.py -f path/to/file.001 --node 4587520 --entries --table
 ```